Dissolving Jelly Beans Experiment

 Jelly beans are made of sugar, and sugar molecules and water molecules are attracted to each other!
 So water is a great solvent for sugar candy, like jelly beans!

 Why does sugar not dissolve in oil?
-The molecules of oil are called nonpolar and they are not attracted to polar sugar molecules, the same as water molecules.
+The molecules of oil are non polar and they are not attracted to polar sugar molecules, the same as water molecules.
 Alcohol has some polar molecules, the same as water, and some non-polar, the same as oil.

 Experiment with different liquids, such as vinegar, oil, soda water, or milk, and see if the changes are similar or different.
 Which liquid is the best solvent?